99003539/Calculator/Requirments/readme.md

 WHAT:

 A calculator is a machine which allows people to do math operations more easily.
-For example, a normal calculator will add, subtract, multiply, and divide.
+For example,normal calculator will add, subtract, multiply, and divide.
 Even our computer is a calculator.
 There are two types of electronic calculators, the simple one, with only the main functions of plus, minus, times and division, and sometimes a square root, and the scientific one, with many other functions too such as factorials, and cosine functions.

 WHERE: